 I’m working on a collaborative project with a company to optimise growth in vertical farms by manipulating lighting regimes.
 I enjoy learning new things like lab techniques, cooking recipes, and knitting snitches!

-I am working on my PhD at the University of Essex- my project is co-supervised by Prof. Phil Mullineaux.
+I worked on my PhD at the University of Essex- my project was co-supervised by Prof. Phil Mullineaux.